ics-jku/GUI-VP_Kit/README.md

-# RISC-V VP Linux
+# GUI-VP Kit: A RISC-V VP Meets Linux Graphics -- Enabling Interactive Graphical Application Development

-The goal of this project is to provide a quick-to-create and easy-to-use platform for experimentation with Linux on the SystemC [RISC-V based virtual prototype (VP)](https://github.com/agra-uni-bremen/riscv-vp) (riscv-vp).
-It was created at the [Institute for Complex Systems](https://ics.jku.at/) at Johannes Kepler University, Linz.
+The goal of this project is to provide a quick-to-create and easy-to-use platform for experimentation with Linux on the open-source SystemC RISC-V based virtual prototype [GUI-VP](https://github.com/ics-jku/GUI-VP).
+*GUI-VP* is a greatly extended and improved open-source [RISC-V VP](https://github.com/agra-uni-bremen/riscv-vp), that enables the simulation of interactive graphical Linux applications.

-The project handles the generation of all necessary software parts and provides an environment for booting Linux on rv32- and rv64-based vps.
-It can then be used as a development environment for further experiments.
+*GUI-VP Kit* handles the generation of all necessary software parts and provides an experimentation environment for running Linux with interactive graphical applications on RV32- and RV64-based VPs.

-**Note**: Much more than with other projects, the history of the git repository is part of the deliverable.
-It contains additional information about how things work and how they were configured.
-For example, it can be difficult to isolate individual options needed for a specific function from the included Linux configuration.
-In such a cases, the individual steps (where which option came from) can be found in the history.
+*GUI-VP Kit* and *GUI-VP* were created at the [Institute for Complex Systems](https://ics.jku.at/), Johannes Kepler University, Linz.
+They were first introduced in 2023 at the *ACM Great Lakes Symposium on VLSI*, by Manfred Schlägl and Daniel Große with [GUI-VP Kit: A RISC-V VP meets Linux graphics - enabling interactive graphical application development](https://ics.jku.at/files/2023GLSVLSI_GUI-VP_Kit.pdf).
+A BibTex entry to cite to the paper can be found in the last section.

 ## Key Features
 The project
- * downloads and builds [riscv-vp](https://github.com/agra-uni-bremen/riscv-vp) (vp executables)
+ * downloads and builds [GUI-VP](https://github.com/ics-jku/GUI-VP) (vp executables)
  * downloads and builds [buildroot](https://buildroot.org) for rv32 and rv64, including
    * the C/C++ toolchain (gcc, glibc) (also for external use -- see below)
    * the root filesystem (based on busybox)